Songs from Suicide Bridge: Background and recording

 The Colorado Street "Suicide" Bridge in Pasadena, California, pictured in 1988.
 The bridge lends the album its name and is also featured in the cover art.

 Eric Caboor and David Kauffman were both musicians in the local coffee house folk rock scene when they met at the Basement coffee shop in the Echo Park neighborhood of Los Angeles in October 1981.
 Caboor had lived his entire life in Los Angeles, while Kauffman had moved there from New Jersey in October 1978 to pursue a songwriting career.
 The latter lived in an apartment on North Sycamore Avenue and Hollywood Boulevard, working a day job as a waiter at the nearby Hamburger Hamlet across the street from Mann's Chinese Theatre.
 Before moving, he had majored in music education at Indiana University in the mid-1970s.
 Caboor, meanwhile, lived at his childhood home in Burbank, where his father had built a tool shed in the backyard that also served as rehearsal space and a makeshift recording studio for Eric.
 Kauffman was impressed by Caboor's songwriting skills; the two later met outside of work, where they talked of joining forces as a duo.
 By late 1982, they began tossing around the idea of releasing a record with songs from their repertoire.

 The album is marked by pervasively depressive lyrics, slow tempo, spare instrumentation, and lo-fi production, with songs penned by both Caboor and Kauffman.
-According to Kauffman, both him and Caboor were both naturally introverted and pensive, leading to the dark subject matter in their songs.
+According to Kauffman, him and Caboor were both naturally introverted and pensive, leading to the dark subject matter in their songs.
 Also cited was disillusionment with trying to break into the LA folk rock scene and the music industry at large.
 A major turning point in their career occurred after the duo had seen Danny O'Keefe perform at McCabe's in Santa Monica in 1983.
 The duo were awestruck by his virtuoso but disheartened by his then relative obscurity.
 Said Kauffman: "After the show, we were feeling down and talking about it, and I can still remember looking at my girlfriend for some kind of relief, and she had nothing for us.
 That impressed on me even more how good he was.
 So that was a bad night for us".
 Although they felt defeated by the show and performed live much less often as a result, they were still confident in their abilities as a studio act and wanted to preserve their songwriting in LP form.